 7. Azure PowerShell

-Even if you don't tend to utilize scripting and automation tremendously, chances are you'll need PowerShell for something.
+Even if you don't tend to utilize scripting and automation tremendously, chances are you'll need PowerShell for something sooner rather than later.
 Installing Azure PowerShell adds the Azure management cmdlets to Windows PowerShell.

 In step 3 above we installed the BI projects including SSIS.
-There's also a feature pack for SSIS which adds connection managers, tasks, and components related to Azure.
+There's also a feature pack for SSIS which adds connection managers, tasks, and components for Azure services such as Blob Storage, Azure HDInsight, Azure Data Lake Store and Azure SQL Data Warehouse.

 Depending on what you need to do, there might be additional items to install (such as the Azure CLI), but the above list should be a good start for tools related to development of analytics, DW, and/or BI solutions.